 A wagering taxation concession applies for professional punters who are on contract with RWWA and have annual betting turnover of at least \$500,000.
-This concession is due to expire on 31 July 2017.
+This concession will continue until 30 June 2021.

 From 1 April 2013, a Racing Bets Levy exemption applies where a betting operator's turnover does not reach \$1,000 in any month.